 Yes.
 Americans, just like any nationality, can travel to Cuba as long as they hold a valid passport and a tourist card.
 If you’re directly flying from the USA, the charges will be higher for the Visa.

-How Long Would It Take To Swim to Cuba From Cancun?
+How Long Would It Take To Swim To Cuba From Cancun?

 Back in 1998, an Australian woman using an anti-shark cage, swam across the Yucatan strait, from Mexico to Cuba in less than 39 hours.

 Is Cancun A Good Place To Visit?

-If you’re easily swept off your feet by gorgeous turquoise and white beaches, resort atmosphere and the amiable tropical weather, Cancun is the place for you.
+If you’re easily swept off your feet by gorgeous turquoise water, powdery white beaches and amiable tropical weather, Cancun is the place for you!
 Bordering the Caribbean Sea, this Mexican city is one of the most famous spring-break holiday destinations for travellers – especially students.

 Scammers are commonly found among the crowds trying to sell or forcing tourists to buy stuff.
-In situations as such, you can just walk away.
+In such situations, you can just walk away.
 Besides, as much as the nightlife is lively, it can also be dodgy.

 On a different note, travellers are also advised to avoid drinking tap water as most waterways could be contaminated.

 Best Month To Visit Cuba?

-Cuba’s tropical climate is admirable, but it also makes certain months more enjoyable than the others.
+Cuba’s tropical climate is admirable, but it also makes certain months more enjoyable than others.
 The best time to visit Cuba is between November to mid- April, when the seasons align to accommodate warm yet soothing weather.

 If you’re travelling to Cuba, make sure you stay on alert with weather updates, as hurricanes can be expected during off-seasons.

 Things To Do In Cuba

 Currency usage between Cuba and Mexico can be confusing as both nations use Pesos.
 But you cannot use Mexican Pesos in Cuba, nor vice versa.

-If you’re in Cuba, visiting the old town Havana tops any bucket list.
+If you’re in Cuba, visiting the old town of Havana tops any bucket list.
 The city practically lives between the 1940s and the present day.
 Travellers can rent a classic convertible and explore the scenic, colourful architecture and sip a Cuba Libre under the tropical sun.

 Those who love history must visit Havana’s Museum of Revolution, the El Capitolio – a historic government landmark, and the El Morro Castle.
 The El Morro Castle was opened in 1590 by an Italian architect and engineer – Battista Antonelli, and it stands at the entrance of the Havana harbour.

-Cuba’s beaches are also some of the best beaches in the Caribbean region.
-Varadero beach is simply breathtaking with contrasting colours of the white sand and blue water.
+Cuban beaches are also some of the best beaches in the Caribbean region.
+Varadero beach is simply breathtaking with contrasting colours of white sand and blue water.

 While you’re in Cuba, don’t forget to taste its unique flavours.
 Try the famous Ropa Vieja, Picadillo and the renowned Cuban Espresso.

-Which Destination Is Better, Havana or Cancun?
+Which Destination Is Better, Havana Or Cancun?